 The Book Department of the Cultural Services works to promote French and Francophone literature and to encourage English translations of French fiction and non-fiction.
 The Book Department provides a range of grants to help publishers with rights, translation, and to promote paper and digital editions of translated French work.
-The deadline for French Voice Award, Hemingway Grant and Acquisition of Rights program is March 20th, 2013.
+The deadline for French Voice Award, Hemingway Grant and Acquisition of Rights program is extended until September 6th, 2013.

 The Cultural Services of the French Embassy is interested in new and challenging ideas that will bring French and American people together in creative collaboration.
 Programs are offered either directly by our Departments or in conjunction with the Embassy’s non-profit partner FACE (French American Cultural Exchange).